Tokugawa Ieyasu: Establishment of the Tokugawa shogunate (1603–1616)

 On March 24, 1603, Tokugawa Ieyasu received the title of shōgun from Emperor Go-Yōzei.
+In the same day, he was also appointed as Minister of the Right, Overall Head of the Minamoto-Genji clan (Genji Chōja), and also Chief Attendant of the Bullock-cart Proclamation.

 Ieyasu was 60 years old and had outlasted all the other great men of his times: Oda Nobunaga, Takeda Shingen, Toyotomi Hideyoshi, and Uesugi Kenshin.
 As shōgun, he used his remaining years to create and solidify the Tokugawa shogunate, which ushered in the Edo period, and was the third shogunal government (after the Kamakura and the Ashikaga).
 He claimed descent from the Minamoto clan who had founded the Kamakura shogunate, by way of the Nitta clan.
 His descendants would marry into the Taira clan and the Fujiwara clan.

 Following a well established Japanese pattern, Ieyasu abdicated his official position as shōgun in 1605.
 His successor was his son and heir, Tokugawa Hidetada.
 There may have been several factors that contributed to his decision, including his desire to avoid being tied up in ceremonial duties, to make it harder for his enemies to attack his real power center, and to secure a smoother succession for his son.

 In 1604, Tōdō Takatora and Date Masamune advised the shogunate government to introduce a rule across Japan that each feudal lord was obliged to maintain a residence in Edo, the capital of the shogunate, which Ieyasu immediately accepted and implemented officially.